Freed from ISIS -- but not from fear

 - Beleaguered residents spent years under ISIS' brutal rule

-Outskirts of al-Adla, near Mosul, Iraq (CNN)Liberated, but still terrified.
+Near Mosul, Iraq (CNN)Liberated, but still terrified.

 Residents of a newly-freed Iraqi village on the outskirts of Mosul fled in panic Tuesday as rumors swirled around the settlement that their tormentors and former occupiers, ISIS, were coming back.